-Many of my fellow Christians who are friends often tell me that Christianity is the religion of peace while Islam is not.
+Many of my fellow Christian friends often tell me that Christianity is the religion of peace while Islam is not.
 Of course, such claims are made with a selective use of both history and the present.
-And so I thought that we could compare the religions of the countries involved with the Iran War to see which religion is the religion of peace.
+And so I thought that we could compare the religions of the countries involved in the Iran War to see which religion is the religion of peace.

 We have 3 horse race here to determine the winner.
 We have Christianity, Judaism, and Islam.
 Christianity will be represented by the U.S. Judaism will be represented by Israel.
-While Islam will be represented by Iran, Pakistan, and the Gulf Coast Countries.
+Islam will be represented by Iran, Pakistan, and the Gulf Coast Countries.
 Answers to the following questions will determine the winner(s).
+We should note that the answers are obvious.

 What is the religion of the country that is currently engaged in ethnic cleansing of indigenous people from the land that it is trying to annex?